-- 5.4.1 To establish an organizational framework African states will have to establish an organizational framework that will integrate the whole African space capabilities and assets to serve the goals of this policy in an efficient and cost-effective manner.
-African countries with space science and technology experience will help less experienced African countries to access space services and applications, develop its space capabilities and promote human resources in space science, technology and applications.
-The organizational framework shall organize and allow equal opportunities to all African states for accessing space services and products. - 5.4.2 To financially support the African space programme - Funding schemes of space activities shall preserve the independence of the African space programme and thus guarantee the orientation of space activities with the user needs.
-Therefore, African governmental financial support will be the main funding source for space activities. - 5.4.3 To promote knowledge sharing Knowledge sharing is one of the main strategic tools that will ensure the sustainability of an indigenous space sector.
-Knowledge shall be disseminated over the African continent in a non-contradictory way that will promote the development of an African space market.
-On the other hand, space based intellectual property exchange will have to be controlled by the same framework, to assure proper usage and avoid improper dissemination. - 5.4.4 To monitor and evaluate space activities The organizational framework must firmly state the monitoring and evaluation procedures that will assure compliance with the national, continental and international laws and regulations. - 5.4.5 To regulate space activities The African space programme will need to be regulated in order to guarantee attainment of the strategic objectives; proper return on investment, significant investment in people, best resource utilization, proper funding approaches, an efficient risk management and mitigation policy, creation of conflict of interest management procedure, and an indigenous objective oriented implementation strategy.
-Also, a regulatory environment will need to be created to allow industrial entities to access space technology and promote African commercial private sector participation in the space arena. - 5.4.6 To maintain an awareness campaign Space technology, applications and services and the related socio-economic benefits related thereto are not generally appreciated by all African member states.
+- 5.4.1 To establish an organisational framework.
+African states will have to establish an organisational framework that will integrate all African space capabilities and assets to serve the goals of this policy in an efficient and cost-effective manner.
+African countries with space science and technology experience will help less experienced African countries to access space services and applications, develop their space capabilities and promote human resources in space science, technology and applications.
+The organisational framework must organise and allow equal opportunities for all African states for accessing space services and products. - 5.4.2 To financially support the African space programme.
+Funding schemes of space activities must preserve the independence of the African space programme and thus guarantee the orientation of space activities with user needs.
+Therefore, African governmental financial support will be the main funding source for space activities. - 5.4.3 To promote knowledge sharing.
+Knowledge sharing is one of the main strategic tools that will ensure the sustainability of an indigenous space sector.
+Knowledge must be disseminated over the African continent in a non-contradictory way that will promote the development of an African space market.
+On the other hand, space-based intellectual property exchanges will have to be controlled by the same framework to assure proper usage and avoid improper dissemination. - 5.4.4 To monitor and evaluate space activities.
+The organisational framework to be adopted must firmly state the monitoring and evaluation procedures that will ensure compliance and achievement of the broad objectives set for an African space agenda.
+The procedures must set and monitor proper return on investment, significant investment in people, best resource utilisation, proper funding approaches, and an efficient risk management and mitigation strategy. - 5.4.5 To regulate space activities.
+The African space programme will need to be regulated in order to guarantee attainment of the strategic objectives.
+Conflicts of interest will need to be managed.
+The indigenous space programme must be compliant with national, continental and international laws and regulations.
+In addition, a regulatory environment will need to be created to allow industrial entities to access space technology and promote African commercial private sector participation in the space arena. - 5.4.6 To maintain an awareness campaign.
+Space technology, applications and services and the related socio-economic benefits are not generally appreciated by all African member states.
 Hence, there needs to be a significant awareness campaign that will educate and inform African decision makers, politicians and the public.
+It is vitally important that such an awareness campaign promotes collective buy-in and ownership of an African space programme.